 I grew up feeling as if there was much more than what I saw around me.
 I felt the whispers of faraway places calling me to come closer.

-There was an inexplicable need to shed the conditioning, to go beyond those cultures and languages that were mine.
-I needed to go.
+Once I finished high school, I knew I needed to go.
 If I stayed at home, I would have read only one page of all the amazing big book of life.